 Bias Subtracting your Flats

-It is my own experience that you can get undercorrection or overcorrection with your flat frames if you don’t subtract the bias signal from those flats before creating a master flat.
+You can get undercorrection or overcorrection with your flat frames if you don’t subtract the bias signal from those flats before creating a master flat.
 If the flats over-correct your lights, you’ll be left with a reverse vignette (darker in the center and brighter towards the edges) and if they under-correct, vignetting will not be fully removed, nor will other gradients.

 Just as with the light frames, you must calibrate your individual flat frames with bias frames taken at the same ISO as the flats before creating a master flat frame.
 For more on flats, check out this.